yeah my short list of bugs :-

 I dont think people know how dangerous it is to drink water out of hydrants.
 I design fire sprinkler systems and also take care of comissioning systems and some building insurance companies ask for signs on fire hydrants and hosereels noting that the water is not suitable for human consumption.
 Its not the water or where is comes from but the pipework it sits in, if the system has not been drained or tested at the correct intervals the sitting water turns black!!!!!!!.
 Gastro, skin iritations, eye problems.
 If you have the choice I dont recomend you mess with your health.

 Sounds like the ride was fun.
-I know there are plenty of wonderful people on bikes out there, I seem to meet them every ride mostly show ponies or I'm too good for anyone who spent less than me!!!, but it was a comunity ride open to everyone.
-The reason I chose not to enter was the large numbers and the chance that the large numbers of new riders or riders not used to rides like this could make it difficult, oh and having to deal with the wonderful person factor!!!!.
+I know there are plenty of !!
+BAN ME NOW FOR SWEARING !! on bikes out there, I seem to meet them every ride mostly show ponies or I'm too good for anyone who spent less than me!!!, but it was a comunity ride open to everyone.
+The reason I chose not to enter was the large numbers and the chance that the large numbers of new riders or riders not used to rides like this could make it difficult, oh and having to deal with the !!
+BAN ME NOW FOR SWEARING !! factor!!!!.
 I really enjoyed Ride Like Crazy (there were still some bad riders but you get that) and I hope everyone in the TDU challenge enjoyed their ride.
 I might have a crack next year but will bring my own water

 TdF 2011: as Cadel Evans crosses the finish at Alpe-d’Huez: "I reckon tonight in hindsight he may have won the Tour de France tomorrow."
 The man Phil Ligget !!!

 I was quite flat physically for the ride this time round so i did not ride too hard

 - checkers hill was ok bit annoying that the walkers decided to span themselves across the entire left hand lane.
 I was faster riding than the walkers ... did not expect to be though.